alejandrodevs/mass_insert/README.md

 ## Attention

-Since this is a single database insertion your model validation will be ignored, then if you use this gem you need to be sure that information is OK to be persisted.
+Since this is a single database insertion your model validations will be ignored, then if you use this gem you need to be sure that information is OK to be persisted.

 ## Basic Usage